 To pay for your annual membership, please continue to Membership Dues.

-Membership in the American Society of Comparative Law is divided into categories, including Associate, Corresponding Institutional Member, Patron, Sponsor (plus Delegate), and Sustaining Member.
+Membership in the American Society of Comparative Law is divided into several categories, including Associate, Corresponding Institutional Member, Patron, Sponsor (plus Delegate), and Sustaining Member.
 Membership is granted by affirmative majority vote of the Board of Directors held during the ASCL’s Annual Meeting or via voting by other means.

 The status of Patron of the Society is granted by majority vote to any individual (living or deceased), law firm, corporation, or association that makes a donation of at least $5,000.
 Patrons are appropriately and periodically recognized and honored for their lifetime (individuals) or for ten years, whichever period is longer.

 For more information, please contact the Secretary of the American Society of Comparative Law, Professor Franklin Gevurtz.